tbriot/python-api-frameworks-benchmark/README.md

 ### Results
-ask + Gunicorn + gevent workers combo is able to process around **1300 req/sec per vCPU** provisioned.
+Flask + Gunicorn + gevent workers combo is able to process around **1300 req/sec per vCPU** provisioned.
 At this rate the framework overhead is < 1ms.
 The CPU is the limiting factor.
 Memory utilization is pretty low < 100MB.
 If the number of connections is pushed beyond this limit then 100% CPU is consumed, and latency increases significantly.